hackkaliboi/e-store/NEXT_STEPS.md

 - Edit existing products
 - Delete products (try this functionality with the sample data)
 - Update store settings
+- Upload product images directly through the interface

-All data will be stored in your Supabase database rather than localStorage.
+All data will be stored in your Supabase database and images will be stored in Supabase Storage rather than localStorage.

 ## 6. Customizing Your Store

 You can customize your store by:
-- Adding your own product images
+- Adding your own product images through the upload feature
 - Modifying product details
 - Updating store settings in the settings page
 - Adding more products through the admin panel